-- The language of instruction of the programme is English, due to the international nature and focus of the programme.. - 2.
-It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
-If a different language is used, this will be mentioned in the module description of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).
+- 1. The language of instruction of the program is English, due to it constituting an international program. - 2.
+It is possible that a unit of study may be offered in a language other than the program's language of instruction.
+If a different language is used, this will be mentioned in the semester manual of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).

-Article 2.5 Admission to the programme
+Article 2.5 Admission to the program

-- 1. Admission to the programme is subject to the rules described in the Regulations for Enrolment and De-registration for government funded programmes, Student Charter part 1. - Information on admission requirements and admission conditions can be found on the external website.
+- 1. Admission to the program is subject to the rules described in the Regulations for Enrolment and Deregistration for government funded programs, Student Charter part 1. - 2.
+Information on admission requirements and admission conditions can be found on the external website.